What is the Alberta Maintenance Enforcement Program?

 - Either the recipient or payor spouse must currently live in Alberta.

 - The support order or agreement must be filed with the court, and must contain a clause saying that MEP may enforce the support obligations.
+This clause is automatically added to most support orders or divorce judgements.

 How Do I Fight Alberta Maintenance Enforcement?